sammitpotade/adaptTo2020/Home.md

    - Excluded Mime Type - This rendition will be skipped for the given mime types.
 10. Don't make any changes to these configurations as part of this exercise.
 Click *Cancel* to dismiss the dialog.
 11. Select the processing profile again and click on *Apply to Folder*.
-12. Select the 'L736' folder that we created earlier and click *Apply*.
+12. Select the '/skillbuilder/adaptto-spotade' folder that we created earlier and click *Apply*.

    ![Apply To Folder](assets/L3/ApplyToFolder.png)

 ### Exercise 4.4 - Upload assets

-1. In AEM as a Cloud Service, click *Assets > Files > L736*.
+1. In AEM as a Cloud Service, click *Assets > Files > skillbuilder > adaptto-spotade*.
 2. On your desktop, open the folder named *Sample Assets*.
 3. Drag and drop some assets from this folder into AEM.
 Make sure to include at least one PNG file and one PDF file.
 4. Wait a few moments and then try refreshing the page.
 When asset processing has completed, the assets will change state from *Processing* to *New*.